xiezhq/ISEScan/README.md

 	```
 	isescan.py --seqfile genome1.fa --output results --nthread 2
 	```
-  - You are working and running ISEScan jobs on a Linux computer instead of a Linux cluster system.
+  - You are running ISEScan jobs on a Linux computer instead of a Linux cluster system.
   - Your Linux computer has **nproc** (nproc could be 1 or 2 or 4 or 6 or 8 or ....)
 CPU cores.
   - You want to run ISEScan on ngenome (ngenome could be 1 or 2 or 3, ...) fasta file(s) (genome) in parallel on your Linux computer.

-  Now, let's run 200 genomes in one line of command and then wait for all computing jobs to complete (probably several days or weeks, depending on how many hours are required for each of your 200 genomes in average).
-If your computer has 8 CPU cores and You can execute the command below:
+  Now, let's run 200 genomes in one line of command and then wait for all computing jobs to complete (probably several days or weeks, depending on how many hours are required for each of your 200 genomes on average).
+If your computer has 8 CPU cores, you can execute the command below:
   ```
   nohup cat test.fna.list | xargs -n 1 -P 4 -I{} isescan.py --seqfile {} --output results --nthread 2 > log.txt &
   ```